home-assistant/developers.home-assistant/docs/documenting/standards.md

 - Be succinct.
 Minimize the number of columns and keep the amount of text as short as possible:
   - Too wide tables are difficult to browse on handheld devices
   - Less content makes tables easier to read
-- Consider using other data structures for representing the information.
-For example, `{% configuration_basic %}` can be used.
+- When limiting the amount of text is not possible, consider using other data structures for representing the information.
+For example, lists or `{% configuration_basic %}` can be used.

 ## YAML and Templates